As

 lettered in black on the front and down the spine.
 Front cover reproduces the

-illustration from p.13 (Ride a Cock-Horse); rear cover the illustration
+illustration from p.13 (‘Ride a Cock-Horse’); rear cover the illustration

 brown as it is in the book.
 Frontispiece and 14 full-page illustrations on cream

 text-paper, highlighted with stencilled colour.
 One of Peakes finest works.
+At the last minute he had it dedicated to Sebastian, which means that some copies were released without the dedication.

 Twelve of the illustrations